myCoder452/XMR2ADA/README.md

 SIDENOTE:  I'm trying to find a way to share my program, it's quite large, has a size of about 200GB after being zipped and all.
 I'm currently looking into ways to solve this problem, Thank you!

+SIDENOTE UPDATE: I removed the mainnet data from the source code so that I could push the project to the repo, the source code remains the same but the project won't be able to load without downloading the mainnet into the project and configuring it as necessary.
+If you're able to install it, as it is a large dataset, there are some commands you can run to install it:
+This command is an example that stores the mainnet informaiton:
+./monero-exs/monerod --data-dir ./mainnet-data --log-file ./mainnet-data/monerod-log --p2p-bind-port 18080 --rpc-bind-port 18081

+-> --data-dir: where you store the blockchian and peer info within the project -> --log-file: saves the logs locally within the project -> --p2p-bind-port 18080: port for syncing iwth other monero nodes (default) -> --rpc-bind-port 18081: port for wallet connections (default)

+If you have the available storage, the above command should work, but keep it mind the download can take substantial time (I also included it for informational/educational purposes)